Paintings of Children (Van Gogh series): Evening: The Watch

-Auvers-sur-Ouise
+Auvers-sur-Oise

 After leaving the south of France, Van Gogh's brother, Theo and artist Camille Pissarro developed a plan for Van Gogh to go to Auvers-sur-Oise with a letter of introduction for Dr. Paul Gachet, a homeopathic physician and art patron who lived in Auvers.
 Van Gogh had a room at the inn Auberge Ravoux in Auvers and was under the care and supervision of Dr. Gachet with whom he grew to have a close relationship, "something like another brother."

 For a time, Van Gogh seemed to improve.
 He began to paint at such a steady pace, there was barely space in his room for all the finished paintings.
 From May until his death on July 29, Van Gogh made about 70 paintings, more than one a day, and many drawings.."
 Van Gogh painted buildings around the town of Auvers, such as The Church at Auvers, portraits, and the nearby fields.